 What I like and don’t like about DataCamp

-Having used DataCamp for some years on-and-off, including paying for their Monthly plan, I have encountered some likes and dislikes on their premium membership.
+Having used DataCamp for some years on-and-off, I have encountered some likes and dislikes on their membership plans.

 I have summarised my own views below.